-Once you have completed all your hospital-based treatment (surgery, chemotherapy, and/or radiotherapy) you will be sent further information, along with an appointment for a Breast Clinical Nurse Specialist review.
-This appointment will either be a telephone, face to face, or a video consultation.
+Once you have completed all your hospital-based treatment (surgery, chemotherapy, and / or radiotherapy) you will be sent:

-At this review we will discuss with you:

-- Whether you are still suitable for open access follow-up.
-If you are, we will go through in more detail how open access follow-up works. - Information which will include health and wellbeing and details of Breast Cancer Now Moving Forward events you may be interested in attending. - How to manage the side effects of your treatment and what to expect in the future. - When your mammograms will be done and how you will get the results. - How to contact the Breast Clinical Nurse Specialists.
+- further information, and - an appointment for a Breast Clinical Nurse Specialist review.
+This appointment will either be a telephone, face-to-face, or a video consultation.
+At this review we will discuss with you: - Whether you are still suitable for open access follow-up.
+If you are, we will explain in more detail how open access follow-up works. - Information, which will include health and wellbeing and details of Breast Cancer Now Moving Forward events you may be interested in attending. - How to manage the side effects of your treatment. - What to expect in the future. - When your mammograms will be done and how you will get the results. - How to contact the Breast Clinical Nurse Specialists.